japanoise/HyperSorter/README.md

 # HyperSorter - visual image sorting

+![Screenshot - a picture of a cat in a program window.
+Buttons to the left include various types of cat, an option to create a "new subdirectory", and the option to "skip this one"](screenshot.jpg)

 HyperSorter is a program that sorts images visually, one at a time.
 It displays an image in a directory of unsorted images, and gives you a list of directories.
 You can click the button to sort the image into the given directory, or type the